 Next look at the facilities everyone will need.
 This includes bathrooms, WiFi, seating and accessibility.
 If attendees are going to be taking notes, you will need tables available; if press are invited, they might like their own area where they can charge laptops or get away to write an article.

 Finally, try to go above and beyond where possible.
-If you have 200 people for an event, offering them cheap coffee may save you £50 but it will not put them in a good mood.
 Time and budget permitting, try to go a bit above what is expected and your guests will notice.